 Why it's important that our articles keep winning awards.

-Several articles published in Faith Today during 2018 have recently won awards from the Canadian Church Press.
-Another set made the shortlist for The Word Awards, which will be announced in June.
+Several articles published in Faith Today during 2018 have recently won awards from the Canadian Church Press and from The Word Guild.

 "That's nice," you might say, "but what difference does that make to me?"

 We believe it does make a difference.
 Let us tell you why.

 But first give us a moment to tell you what.
 Join us in celebrating special recognition given by professional judges to the following publications.

 - Our column series by EFC President Bruce Clemenger, which you can browse at FaithToday.ca/TheGatheringPlace.
 The column Competing Views on State Neutrality won best magazine editorial (CCP).
 The column Accommodating Religious Difference was on the shortlist for best single column (TWG).
 And the series made the shortlist for best column series (TWG).

 - Our column series by Carolyn Arends, which you can browse at FaithToday.ca/GoWithGod, won best magazine column (CCP) and best column series (TWG), where it had been shortlisted alongside the series by Bruce Clemenger.